THIS YEAR’S JUDGE

 NEWS FLASH!
 Oprah Winfrey chooses An American Marriage by Tayari Jones as her latest Book Club selection!

 Tayari Jones is the author of the novels Leaving Atlanta, The Untelling, Silver Sparrow, and An American Marriage (Algonquin Books, February 2018).
 Her writing has appeared in Tin House, The Believer, The New York Times, and Callaloo.
 A member of the Fellowship of Southern Writers, she has also been a recipient of the Hurston/Wright Legacy Award, Lifetime Achievement Award in Fine Arts from the Congressional Black Caucus Foundation, United States Artist Fellowship, NEA Fellowship and Radcliffe Institute Bunting Fellowship.
 Silver Sparrow was named a #1 Indie Next Pick by booksellers in 2011, and the NEA added it to its Big Read Library of classics in 2016.
 Jones is a graduate of Spelman College, University of Iowa, and Arizona State University.
-She is currently an Associate Professor in the MFA program at Rutgers-Newark University.
+She is a Professor of Creative Writing at Emory University.

 Elizabeth Cox is the author of poetry and short story collections, in addition to four novels: The Ragged Way People Fall out of Love, Night Talk (winner of the Lillian Smith Award and a finalist for the IMPAC Dublin Literary Award), Familiar Ground, and The Slow Moon.
 She has been recognized with the Robert Penn Warren Award and the North Carolina Fiction Award, and she has been inducted into the Fellowship of Southern Writers.
 Cox has taught creative writing at Duke University, University of Michigan, University of Massachusetts–Lowell, Tufts University, Boston University, MIT, Bennington College, and most recently at Wofford College, where she shared the John Cobb Chair with her husband, C. Michael Curtis, fiction editor for the Atlantic.